 Mother: She is completely fine now.
 Last year we came to visit you and after only 3 days she was fine by your remedy.

-Thank you to Dr Jitesh Sharma for contributing this Bell’s palsy in children case history to The Aurum Project blog.
+Thank you to Dr Jitesh Sharma for contributing these Bell’s palsy in children case histories to The Aurum Project blog.

 Since you’re here…

 ….
 We have a small favour to ask you.
 More people than ever before are reading the Aurum Project blog.
 There is a surge of interest in natural therapies research.
 But grants or support from funding bodies is hard to come by.
 So you can see why we would like to ask for your help.
 The Aurum Project is an Australian independent research group with charity status.
 Our research takes a lot of time, money and hard work to keep pushing forward.
 But we love it because we believe our work is important and we’ve been told by parents over and over again that they believe what we do is important too.
 For as little as $5 per month you can help support our work.
 All donations are tax deductible.
 It will only take a minute.
 Thank you.
 Click here to donate today.